banknyster/ticketmnt/README.md

-# ticketmnt for nipa cloud
+# ticket management for nipa cloud assignment

 format body for all api - x-www-form-urlencoded